 My musings for this particular post, however, stem from the rediscovery of something that I find myself doing less and less: writing by hand.

 I guess, if we’re being technical, I do write by hand on a regular basis.
 Notes for class, for instance, or my thesis outline, or story ideas that come to me when a computer isn’t readily available.
 I still carry a notebook around when I go into town or for a walk.
 In bars, in trains, sitting by the river.
 So, yes, I do try to write by hand when I’m not at home (as opposed to using my iPad).

-But, still, the art of it – journals, stories, and letters – slowly started to disappear when I got my first just-for-me laptop in 2003 for my fourteenth birthday.
+But, still, the art of it – journals, stories, and letters – slowly started to disappear when I got my first just-for-me laptop.

 Suddenly I was able to correct and edit as I wrote; I liked that my fingers could keep up with the speed of my thoughts when I typed.
 My output content-wise shot up exponentially.
 So, in a lot of ways, there were great benefits to getting that computer.

 But because of it, I lost touch with pen and paper – the beauty of sitting beneath my window and writing entire stories by hand.
 Not necessarily good stories, but at least they were completed ones.
 In some ways, I think writing by hand enabled me to write without feeling inadequate, without worrying about the mistakes.
 Without feeling the overpowering need to edit.